kevinlimantoro123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons.
+1. User requests to list contacts.
 2. CraftConnect displays a list of contacts.
 3. User requests to delete a contact by inputting the contact’s attribute (`Email`, `Index`, `Phone Number`).
 4. CraftConnect deletes the specified contact and informs the user of the successful deletion.